 In order to further investigate challenges and opportunities of reusable packaging, KIDV has set up the Community of Practice (CoP) Reusable Packaging.
 Companies often struggle with the fact that they individually have too little impact to realise changes in the packaging supply chain.
 In a CoP packaging challenges are tackled jointly.

 One of the potential solutions to make packaging more sustainable is to switch from single use to reuse.
 Reusable packaging has the potential to reduce the environmental impact of packaging.
 However, with the exception of a number of packaging types, reuse is still in its infancy.

 The CoP Reusable Packaging consists of parties who want to make their packaging more sustainable by studying and implementing reusable options.
 Supermarkets, brand owners, service providers, start-ups, research institutes and NGOs all participate in this KIDV community.
 As a collective, the CoP will investigate and discuss relevant themes, share information and set up and support pilots.

 Challenges that the CoP Reusable Packaging focuses on include consumer behaviour, measures to assure food safety / hygiene of reused packaging, legal aspects such as liability with regard to food safety and the logistics involved in return systems.
 Other issues relate to the calculation of environmental impact and economic profitability when comparing reusable packaging to disposable packaging.

 Purpose of the project

-The aim of this project is to provide a so-called Roadmap for producers and importers of packaging and packaged products.
-The Roadmap consists of tools to investigate and/or implement the use of reusable packaging.
-To deliver this Roadmap by the end of 2020, the CoP uses the following approach:
+The aim of this project is to provide producers and importers of packaging and packaged products with concrete tools to investigate and/or implement the use of reusable packaging.
+The CoP adopts the following approach:

 - Analysing the impact of quality and safety aspects on the use of reusable packaging.